benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 Scripts Run During the Prediction Process
 Filtering and Sorting Earthquake Events:

-Extract major earthquake events based on magnitude and anomaly.
+- Extract major earthquake events based on magnitude and anomaly.
 Sort events by time.
-Calculating Intervals:

-Calculate time intervals between successive major earthquakes for each city.
+- Calculate time intervals between successive major earthquakes for each city.
-Computing Average Intervals:

-Compute average time intervals between major earthquakes for each city.
+- Compute average time intervals between major earthquakes for each city.
-Predicting Future Earthquakes:

-Identify the last major earthquake date for each city.
+- Identify the last major earthquake date for each city.

-Merge average intervals with last earthquake dates.
+- Merge average intervals with last earthquake dates.

-Predict the next major earthquake date and calculate the number of years until then.
+- Predict the next major earthquake date and calculate the number of years until then.

 Filtering Results:

-Filter predictions to show only the top 10 cities.
+- Filter predictions to show only the top 10 cities.
-Geographical Distribution Analysis
+- Geographical Distribution Analysis
-Additionally, the script classifies towns as being on the North or South Island, counts the number of towns and major earthquakes on each island, and calculates their proportions
+- Additionally, the script classifies towns as being on the North or South Island, counts the number of towns and major earthquakes on each island, and calculates their proportions

 ## Final Remarks